Best Massage Chairs Under $5,000

 How to narrow from here

 For buyers with height above 6'1" or weight above 270 lbs, the Genki M380 (up to 6'5", 330 lbs) or Hilux 4D (up to 6'7") are the confirmed-fit options in this range.
+If you are unsure whether your measurements fall inside a chair's range, the body fit guide explains how height and weight limits are set and why they matter.

 The premium tier ($5,000+) adds more 4D options and wider body fit confirmations.
 The chair finder narrows by pain pattern, body fit, and budget together.